akofman/cordova-plugin-dbmeter/README.md

 cordova plugin add cordova-plugin-dbmeter
 ```
 The iOS part is written with Swift so you have to use the [cordova-plugin-add-swift-support](https://github.com/akofman/cordova-plugin-add-swift-support)
-in your project in order to install it.
+in your project in order to install it (See this [config](https://github.com/akofman/cordova-plugin-dbmeter/blob/master/app/config.xml) as an example).

 ## Supported Platforms